JosephLai241/URS/README.md

 # Universal Reddit Scraper 3.0

-## **12/28/19: Comments scraping functionality currently has some issues.
-Redditor scraping and exporting to JSON are ready to go.**

 This is a universal Reddit scraper that can scrape Subreddits, Redditors, and comments on posts.

 Written in Python and utilizes the Reddit API ([`PRAW`](https://pypi.org/project/praw/)).